Reading and Writing Device Files¶

 d.download_fd("/verity_key", fd)

-Downloading File to Descriptor
+Downloading a File to a File Descriptor¶

 fd = open("my_file.txt", "wb")